sxsw/rfm/README.md

 # Working with "classic" Rfm

-All of Rfm's usual features and functions are available on their own and within models subclassed from Base.
+All of Rfm's original features and functions are available as they were before.
+Some functions have been enhanced, and just a very few have been modified from their original spec.